axeljeremy7/javacode/README.md

 #java
-This should be a place where I’ll publish a bunch of new java code samples from begginer to intermediate level.
+This should be a place where I’ll publish a bunch of simple java code samples.